 Falling in Love with Quilting

 These feelings made tangible in a beautiful quilt become keepsakes that are passed on for generations.
 Many of us are lucky enough to have a love of quilting instilled in us from a young age.
 I’ll admit, I wasn’t immediately one of those people.
-Although my grandmother did beautiful embroidery and I grew up sewing clothing, I didn’t fall in love with quilting until later on in my life.
+Although my grandmother did beautiful embroidery projects and I grew up sewing clothing, I didn’t fall in love with quilting until later on in my life.
 I had been sewing clothing for my family and costumes for the theater, but I didn’t actually learn to quilt until I moved to Missouri and took a class at the nearby Vo-tech school.
 I wasn’t sure quilting was something I could do, but I was curious.

 During that class I made one log cabin quilt after another and the rest is history.
 I felt the joy that comes from discovering new variations on quilt patterns and that joy has remained with me to this very day.
 Despite not having a love of quilting passed down from previous generations to myself, I am grateful to see that my love of quilting has been passed down to my children and even my grandchildren.
 It absolutely thrills me to see what they create.
 And I know these creations will go on to have a life of their own.